-Upon the Effective Date, the Plan Sponsors may acquire a significant ownership interest of the voting control of New GMI.
-If the Plan Sponsors were to act as a group, the Plan Sponsors may be in a position to control the outcome of actions requiring stockholder approval subject to applicable stock exchange listing requirements and the terms of any governing governance documents, without the approval of other stockholders.
-This concentration of ownership could also facilitate or hinder a negotiated change of control of New GMI and, consequently, have an impact upon the value of the GMI Common Stock.
+Upon the Effective Date, the Plan Sponsor will hold no less than 60% of the Sponsors may acquire a significant ownership interest of the New Common Stock.
+As a result voting control of New GMI.
+If the Plan Sponsors were to act as a group, the Plan

+SponsorSponsors may be in a position to control the outcome of actions requiring stockholder approval, subject to applicable New York Stock Exchangestock exchange listing requirements and the terms of any governing governance documents of New GMI, without the approval of other stockholders.
+This concentration of ownership could also facilitate or hinder a negotiated change of control of New GMI and, consequently, have an impact upon the value of the NewGMI Common Stock.